-Calculating Vehicle Registration Tax
+Calculating Vehicle Registration Tax (VRT)

 Nitrogen Oxide emissions

-The foreign registration certificate (FRC), which is a mandatory document for all used vehicles, may contain a NOx emissions figure.
+The Foreign Registration Certificate (FRC), which is a mandatory document for all used vehicles, may contain a NOx emissions figure.

-United Kingdom imports may have the NOx figure on the FRC if the document was issued prior to April 2019.
-This is usually displayed in box V3 of the V5 the UK registration certificate.
+United Kingdom (UK) imports may have the NOx figure on the FRC if the document was issued prior to April 2019.
+This is usually displayed in box V3 of the V5C, the UK registration certificate.

-Revenue will also accept official written confirmation from the manufacturer or an appropriate statutory authority of the NOx emissions.
-These will be considered on a case by case basis depending on the documentation presented.
+Revenue will also accept official written confirmation from the manufacturer, or an appropriate statutory authority, of the NOx emissions.
+These will be considered on a case by case basis, depending on the documentation presented.

 A NOx figure for Japanese imports can be obtained from the Japanese Ministry of Land, Infrastructure, Transport and Tourism.

-Next: Calculating the NOx charge
+Next: NOx charge